laurenthanhvo/foodcom-overpromise-analysis/README.md

 ---

 ### Response Variable (_y_)
-We define: mismatch = 1 if desc_has_delicious == 1 AND avg_rating < 4.0, mismatch = 0 otherwise
+I defined: mismatch = 1 if desc_has_delicious == 1 AND avg_rating < 4.0, mismatch = 0 otherwise

-We chose this target because our central question is
+I chose this target because the central question is
 > “Can we detect, at publish-time, which recipes hyped as ‘delicious’ home cooks end up rating poorly?”

 ---

 ### Features (_X_)
-We only use fields available the moment the recipe goes live:
+I only used fields available the moment the recipe goes live:

 - **Quantitative**:
   `n_ingredients`, `n_steps`, `minutes`,